-- 1 Supplies and materials to perform all skill requirements in this course will consist of a skin care kit, miscellaneous supplies list, and make up.
-Please note additional products and supplies may need to be purchased to replenish your training supplies. - Textbooks, loose leaf notebook, paper or notebook for assignment and quizzes, blue or black in ONLY, and pencils.
-Scantron sheet and a #2 pencil.
+- 1. Supplies and materials to perform all skill requirements in this course will consist of a skin care kit, miscellaneous supply list, and make up.
+Please note additional products and supplies may need to be purchased to replenish your training supplies. - 2.
+Textbooks, loose leaf notebook paper for assignments, blue or black ink ONLY, and pencils.
+Scantron sheets and a # 2 pencil.
 Flash drive for Salon Project. - 3.
 Points will be deducted from the assignment if guidelines are not followed.
 You may have supplies of your choice for note taking.